Heathrow Terminal 4

 Heathrow Terminal 4 is an airport terminal at Heathrow Airport, the main airport serving London, England, situated to the south of the southern runway, next to the cargo terminal.
 It is connected to Heathrow Terminals 2 and 3 by the vehicular Heathrow Cargo Tunnel, and by rail with the Heathrow Terminal 4 tube and Heathrow Terminal 4 railway stations.

-The terminal was temporarily closed in 2020.

-Built at a cost of £200 million, Terminal 4 was opened by the Prince and Princess of Wales on 1 April 1986.
+The Prince and Princess of Wales opened Terminal 4 on 1 April 1986.
 British Airways was the main airline operating from the terminal from 1986 until its move to Terminal 5 on 29 October 2009, eventually making Terminal 4 the Heathrow base for airlines of the SkyTeam airline alliance.

+History

+In 1979, approval for a fourth terminal at Heathrow Airport was granted.
+The new terminal was built south of the southern runway for £200 million over a 197 acre site.
+The Prince and Princess of Wales opened Terminal 4 on 1 April 1986.

+Construction

+The public enquiry was from May to December 1978.
+Outline planning permission was given in December 1979.
+Full planning permission was given in September 1981.
+The main contractor was Taylor Woodrow Construction.
+Work on the foundations began in September 1981.

+The architects were Ann Gibson, Ken Gilham, and John Church.
+Dunlop Transportation Systems made eight passenger conveyors, known as 'Starglide'.
+15 escalators were made by O & K Escalators.

+The terminal was to open in October 1985.
+The link to Hatton Cross was built by Taylor Woodrow and Thyssen UK.
+The Terminal 4 tube station built by Balfour Beatty, and the ticket hall.